-If the National Anti-Doping Organization refers the matter to WADA for review, the TUE granted by the FEI remains valid for international-level Competition and Out-of-Competition Testing (but is not valid for national-level Competition) pending WADA's decision.
-If the National Anti-Doping Organization does not refer the matter to WADA for review, the TUE granted by the FEI becomes valid for national-level Competition as well when the twenty-one (21) day review deadline expires.
+If the National Anti-Doping Organization refers the matter to WADA for review, the TUE granted by IAF remains valid for international-level Competition and Out-of-Competition Testing (but is not valid for national-level Competition) pending WADA's decision.
+If the National Anti-Doping Organization does not refer the matter to WADA for review, the TUE granted by IAF becomes valid for national-level Competition as well when the twenty-one (21) day review deadline expires.